 Brindisi, Murad & Brindisi Pearlman has the experience needed to determine if you are eligible to join the lawsuit against Monsanto for allegations such as failure to sufficiently investigate the potential connection between Roundup and cancer, failing to warn consumers of the risks of Roundup exposure, failure to safeguard workers with proper protection against the possible side effects from Monsanto Roundup, falsifying the safety of Roundup for several decades, and neglectfully ignoring the possible risks of Roundup.

-If you have used Monsanto Roundup and have been diagnosed with any illness listed above, you may be entitled to compensation.
+If you have used Monsanto Roundup and have been diagnosed with non-Hodgkin's lymphoma, you may be entitled to compensation.
 You may be able to receive compensation for issues such as current and future medical bills, pain and suffering, loss of work and missed wages, permanent injuries, and wrongful death.
 Contact The People’s Lawyer for a free consultation to determine if you are eligible for substantial compensation from Monsanto.

 FREE CASE EVALUATION